hasura/local-development/README.md

   - You should have a 64bit system (Windows or Mac or Linux)
 - Windows users: install [`git-bash`](https://git-for-windows.github.io/):
   - You can use [this git bash installation guide](https://blog.hasura.io/setting-up-git-bash-for-windows-e26b59e44257) for reference
+  - Use `git-bash` for running all the subsequent commands in this README!
 - Install `hasuractl`.
   - Windows:

     Download [hasuractl.exe](https://storage.googleapis.com/hasuractl/v0.1.1/windows-amd64/hasuractl.exe) and place it in your `PATH`
+    Refer to this [video reference](https://drive.google.com/file/d/0B_G1GgYOqazYUDJFcVhmNHE1UnM/view) if you need help with the installation on Windows.

   - Linux: